appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 If you wish to deploy these services within the Helm chart scope, you can use the default configuration provided by the Appcircle Helm chart.

-Here's a suggestion for your info box about the namespace:

 :::info
 The commands below assume you have already created a namespace for Appcircle.
 If you haven’t yet, you can create and switch to the Appcircle namespace using the following commands: